tomoe-mami/weechat-scripts/README.md

 - **urlselect** is for interactively select URLs in a buffer using a bar.

+- **prettype** is for prettifying the text you typed in input bar with auto-capitalization and proper unicode symbols.

 - **chatbuf_color** is for colorizing all lines in a buffer with the same color.
   Useful for merged buffers.